-Global car market share by brand
+Global car market share

 In light of growing environmental awareness and an increasing desire to connect vehicles to the internet, automotive manufacturers are faced with a variety of new challenges.
 Market trends such as the shift to lighter materials, as well as the trend towards electric vehicles and alternative fuel powertrains are set to revolutionize the industry.
 Palo Alto-based Tesla Motors is currently at the vanguard of this trend, while peer Californian companies such as Google and Apple may follow suit.
 Tesla is believed to have a U.S. automobile market share of between 0.1 and 0.2 percent.